amoshong/CleaningData/Code Book.md

-# Feature_all.txt
+# Feature_ave.txt

-## File description: the result of step1 of run_analysis.R.
-It contains columns of subject, activity code, activity labels and all features by merging the training and the test sets.
+## File description: the result of step 5 of run_analysis.R.
+It contains columns of subject, activity labels and features on the mean() and tsd() by merging the training and the test sets.
+Each row represents the average of each feature on a certain activity and certain subject

-## The first three column for Feature_all.txt are:
+## The first two columns for Feature_ave.txt are:

-- subject: subject data merged from subject_train.txt and subject_test.txt
+- subject: subject data merged from subject_train.txt and subject_test.txt.
+The level is from 1 to 30.
-- activity_codes: encoding activity data merged from yTrain.txt and yTest.txt
-- activity_labels: descriptive activity label corresponding to activity_codes. the mapping relation is as 1 WALKING
+- activity_labels: descriptive activity label corresponding to activity_codes. the level is as 1 WALKING
 2 WALKING_UPSTAIRS
 3 WALKING_DOWNSTAIRS